Endurance Technologies Ltd.

 |Mkt Cap.(Rs cr)||20150.25|

-Your Directors present herewith the Twenty First Annual Report on the business andoperations of the Company together with financial statements for thefinancial year ended 31st March 2022.
+Your Directors present herewith the Twenty Third Annual Report on thebusiness and operations of the Company together with financial statements for thefinancial year ended 31st March 2022.

 SUMMARISED STATEMENT OF PROFIT AND LOSS:

 The Board of Directors at its meeting held on 19th May 2022 hasrecommended dividend of Rs 6.25 per equity share of Rs 10 each (@ 62.5%)(previous year Rs 6.00 per equity share) for the financial year 2021-22 forconsideration of the Members at the ensuing Twenty Third Annual General Meeting("AGM").